-Hope Counselling Centre - Cynthia Galloway, MEd Counselling Psychology, RP, RD, RMFT
+Hope Counselling Centre - Cynthia Galloway, MEd Counselling Psychology, RP, RMFT

-Registered Psychotherapist, Registered Dietitian, Registered Marriage & Family Therapist, Registered Sex Therapist
+Registered Psychotherapist, Registered Marriage & Family Therapist, Registered Sex Therapist

-Cynthia Galloway of Hope Counselling Centre is a member of both the College of Registered Psychotherapists of Ontario and the College of Dietitians of Ontario.
+Cynthia Galloway of Hope Counselling Centre is a member the College of Registered Psychotherapists of Ontario.

 Cynthia works collaboratively with couples to increase positive exchanges, avoid “harsh start ups” which trigger negative responses, improve both self-soothing and promote turning toward each other for comfort and connection.
 She is trained in the Psychobiological Approach to Couple Therapy (PACT), an approach based on neuroscience, attachment theory, and arousal regulation.
 Problems she helps people with in sex therapy include low sexual desire, orgasm difficulties, erection or ejaculation difficulties, sexual trauma, and sexual intimacy after an affair.
 Goals of sex therapy are to help people learn about their bodies and fell more comfortable with the range of sexual feelings, such that sexuality becomes a healthy, positive part of their lives.
 Satisfaction with the sexual aspect of the couple relationship and the accompanying shared intimacy and trust help to strengthen the overall relationship.